yashaswi1307/M17_PA3/README.md

 ## Usage

 1. **Clone or download** this repository.
 2. Place `bank-additional-full.csv` in the `data/data-addiotinal/` folder.
+3. Place `bank-additional.csv` in the `data/data-addiotinal/` folder.
+4. Place `bank-additional-names.txt` in the `data/data-addiotinal/` folder.
+5. Upload `solution.ipynb` in root folder.
-3. Open and run `solution.ipynb` step by step.
+6. Open and run `solution.ipynb` step by step.

 ## Analysis Steps